adsforce/docs/docs/en/sdk-integrations/quick-start/Android/README.md

 >
 > This method must be called after initializing the SDK.

-About Third-party Payment Report
+In-app Purchase Report for Third-party
 --------------------------------

-If the in-app purchase uses the `third-party payment`, you can call the following method to report this payment.
+If the IAP (in-app purchase) uses the `third-party payment`, you can call the following method to report this payment.

     /**
      * In-app purchase record(custom)